XKCP/XKCP/usage-example.md

     // choose the nonce. it must be the same for both ksiEnc and ksiDec const int nonceBitLen = 128;
+    // important: the nonce must be a different value at every use!
     BitSequence nonce[nonceBitLen] = "alksjdfo2300a9sd";

     BitSequence tagEnc[Kravatte_SANE_TagLength];